 - Will Dr. Frankenstein’s creation become his downfall in “Frankenstein”?

 - Will Shrek rescue the princess in “Shrek.”?

-This is what engages the audience.
+The story question is what engages the audience.
 This is why we care about the story.
 Each important scene should have some connection to the story question.

 Story Arc (3 Acts)

-Great stories often begin at Plot Point 1, thrusting the main character right into the thick of things.)
+Great stories often begin at Plot Point 1, thrusting the main character right into the thick of things.

 - Act 2 – In the middle, the story develops through a series of complications and obstacles, each leading to a mini crisis.
-Though each of these crises situations may be temporarily resolved, the story leads inevitably to an ultimate crisis—the Climax.
-As the story progresses, there is rising and falling of tension with each crisis, but an overall rising tension as we approach the Climax.
+Though each of these crisis situations may be temporarily resolved, the story leads inevitably to an ultimate crisis—the Climax.
+As the story progresses, there is rising and falling of tension with each crisis, but an overall rising tension as we approach the climax.
 The resolution of the Climax is Plot Point 2.

 Here, you’ll find screenwriter Ami Fuller Brown talk about the process of adapting books to screenplays, and the processes she explores:

 Manning Notes – film, and story: “Film Criticism: Gardner-Webb University” (2015).